miztiik/eks-security-with-psp/README.md

 drwxr-xr-x 3 root root 24 Jun 13 21:02 kube-system_kube-proxy-rws4c_5b3f059e-b6e2-4eca-b6ef-8ce81368b71b
 ```

 This is scary and highly undesirable.
 Let me show a very simple security policy, that will stop anyone from running a privileged pod.
+You can learn more on pod security best practices here<sup>[9]</sup>

 ## 💡 Pod Security Policy Deprecation?